confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 - **OK**: The welding in the image has no defect.
 - **KO**: The welding in the image has defects.
-- **UNK**: The welding state is UNKNOWN.
-UNKNOWN is used to indicate that the model is not sure about the predicted class.
-As we will see later in the evaluation process, an UNKNOWN output can be less penalizing than a False Negative (meaning a true KO predicted as OK), which has a critical cost.
+- **UNKNOWN**: The welding state is UNKNOWN.
+UNKNOWN is used to indicate that the AI-Component is not sure about the predicted class.
+The UNKNOWN output can be less penalizing than a False Negative (meaning a true KO predicted as OK), which has a critical cost but is also penalized if it used in place of KO label.

 This is illustrated by the figure below: